jameshnsears/xqa-documentation/README.md

 |  |  | [xqa-test-data](https://github.com/jameshnsears/xqa-test-data) |  | a collection of XML files used by XQA. |

 ## 5. Limitatons
-Currently, XQA is a proof of concept project.
+XQA is a proof of concept project.
 It achieves what it set out to prove, but should not be considered ready for production.
 Reasons for this include:
 * BaseX instances are configured to store data in RAM.
 * there is minimal security between services.